alf248/alf248/README.md

 - 👋 Hi, I’m @alf248
-- 👀 I’m interested in all things IT
+- 👀 I’m interested in computers and programming

 <!---